 The best I can do is to get a good night’s sleep at the end of the day.
-This give the brain chance to rest completely and untangle the conflicting information that it’s been unsuccessfully trying to process during the day.
+This gives the brain chance to rest completely and untangle the conflicting information that it’s been unsuccessfully trying to process during the day.
 This can be compared with shutting down a computer and starting it up again when it’s become overloaded and crashes.

-The uncomfortable truth is that we aren’t naturally supposed to travel in vehicles.
-Especially at speed, going up and down and around corners that inflict a ‘G’ force.
+The uncomfortable truth is that we aren’t, naturally, supposed to travel in vehicles, especially at speed, going up and down and around corners that inflict a ‘G’ force.
 We didn’t get this during our evolutionary period.
 We are only supposed to move as fast as our feet and legs will move us.

-So we have to accept that travel and the occasional erratic motion that comes with it isn’t normal.
+So, we have to accept that travel and the occasional erratic motion that comes with it isn’t normal.
 We also have to accept that, due to the variations in nature, that there is a spectrum when it comes to the level of suffering among us.